maftouni/maftouni.github.io/_pages/about.md

 1. Data Analytics,
 2. Deep Learning,
 3. Computer Vision
 4. Optimization

 News
 =====
+[September 2020]  Joined INFORMS student chapter at VT \
 [May 2020]  Received Master of Science in Industrial and Systems Engineering at Virginia Tech\
 [Dec 2019]  Received Graduate Certificate in Data Analytics at Virginia Tech\
 [March 2020] Passed the Ph.D.
-Preiliminary exam \
+Preliminary exam \
 [November 2019] Presented at 2019 Informs Annual Meeting Seattle\
 [September 2019] Joined the SMART Lab \
 [September 2017]  Awarded a Graduate Fellowship upon the admission to the Ph.D. program at Virginia Tech